linkml/prefixmaps/README.md

 ## Code organization

-Data files containing pre-build prefix maps using sources like OBO and BioRegistry are distributed alongside the python
+Data files containing pre-build prefix maps using sources like OBO and Bioregistry are distributed alongside the python

 Location: